richterleo/lm-auditing-test/README.md

 All settings for generation and evaluation can be configured in `configs/experiments/generation.yaml`.
 This includes selecting the model, task, dataset, and evaluation metric.

-To evaluate translation performance, you first need to prepare the dataset:
+To evaluate translation performance, you first need to prepare the dataset from the [natural-instructions repository](https://github.com/allenai/natural-instructions):
 ```bash
 git clone https://github.com/allenai/natural-instructions.git
 python ./src/lm_auditing/utils/preprocessing_superni.py